Frequently asked questions

 Trust the professional's decision: gradual progression is important, but choosing the optimal material strength is a professional matter.

-How can you check if your child is breathing properly through their nose?
+How can you check whether your child is breathing through their nose?
 What should you do if something is wrong?

 When does trainer treatment end?

-The goal of treatment is to restore basic functions (nasal breathing, proper swallowing, lip closure) and ensure harmonious development of the dental arches and jawbones.
+- The aim of the treatment is to restore basic functions (nasal breathing, correct swallowing, lip closure) and ensure the harmonious development of the dental arches and jawbones.
+The trainer also helps to ensure the correct positioning of the erupting teeth.

-Of course, the duration of trainer treatment depends on the nature of the deviation and the frequency of wear.
+Of course, the duration of trainer treatment depends on age, the nature of the deviation, and the desired goal.

 ⏳ General duration: 6–18 months, but this depends entirely on individual characteristics, cooperation, and the stage of tooth replacement (for informational purposes only).

-🎯 Closure: The treating professional decides when the treatment ends and whether other treatment methods or therapies are necessary in addition to the current one.
-Progress can be monitored very well during check-ups.
+🎯 Closure: The treating professional decides when treatment ends and whether other treatment methods or maintenance devices are necessary for a stable outcome.

-TIP: Regular wearing + myofunctional exercises are the keys to success, so treatment time may be shorter.
+TIP: Regular wear + myofunctional exercises are the keys to success, which can shorten treatment time.

 Why are myofunctional exercises important in addition to the trainer?